 - A piece of thin plywood or picture frame backing

-- Accessories (we used a metal frame we found at a garage sale to hold paper and pen and hung a small key holder next to our board for our keys)
+- Accessories (we used a metal frame we found at a garage sale to hold paper and pen and hung a small key holder next to our board for our keys) You can take a look at a few cute key holder ideas below if you need a few options.

 How to make a DIY Chalkboard Message Center